n-kartha/u2d.js/CONTRIBUTING.md

 Set the indentation to `Spaces: 2` and make sure that the `.jsbeautifyrc` file is in your workspace root.
 It should automatically format your code to fit with our style.

+### Additional styles
+Use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) if required and use single quotes for strings.

+All `import`s should be declared at the top of each file.

+Error messages should be declared in a `const errorMessages` variable immediately after the `import` statements.

 ## Branches
 Currently, we have 3 branches: